willvieira/ms_STM-managed/manuscript/manuscript.md

   link-citations: true
 ---

+# Abstract

 # Introduction
-With climate change and warming temperature, we expect plant species to follow their climatic optimum, which means that temperate species in North America are expected to migrate northward.
-But because trees have slow migration rate and long life-cycle, it has been predicted that the expansion of temperate and boreal forests northward will lag behind climate change.
-This would create a transitional situation where the forests would not be spatially distributed at their climate optimum, thus affecting their prod 9uctivity.
-Here we aim to measure the potential of forest management to increase the speed of the forest migration northward.
-We will use a State and Transition Model calibrated for the eastern North American forests, and we will integrate four management practices into the model to test their effect in the northward migration rate of the temperate forest (Figure \@ref(fig:model)).

-- **Plantation** of temperate trees (immediatly) transforms a proportion of available stands (in regeneration state) in temperate state ($R \rightarrow T$)
-- **Harvest** of boreal trees transforms a proportion of boreal stands (that are not going to be disturbed) in regeneration state ($B \rightarrow R$)
-- **Thinning** of mixed forests by harvesting boreal trees reduces the probability of staying in mixed state by increasing the ability of temperate trees to exclude boreal tree by competition ($M \rightarrow T$)
-- **Enrichment planting** of temperate trees in boreal stands increases the probability of invasion of temperate species in the boreal state ($B \rightarrow M$).
+Paragraph 1:

+Paragraph 2:

+Paragraph 3:

-We used two spatial simulation approaches to test the effect of forest management practices in the response of forests states to climate change.
-First, using a spatially-implicit model with four forest states at equilibrium, we simulated warming temperature and measured five metrics of the transitory dynamic to the new equilibrium: (i) initial resilience or the reactivity of the system after climate change; (ii) local resilience or the rate in which the system recovery to equilibrium; (iii) exposure or the shift of forests states to the new equilibrium; (iv) sensitivity or the time for the state reach equilibrium after climate change and (v) vulnerability or the cumulative amount of state changes after climate change.
-We tested whether forest management changed these characteristics of the transitory dynamic after climate change.
-Second, using the same model but spatially-explicit in which we account for migration deficiency of trees and stochastic dynamics, we simulated warming temperature for a latitudinal gradient from temperate dominant to boreal dominant forests.
-We measured the effect of forest management practices in the migration rate of the north limit of temperate forest and the south limit of boreal forest.
-Our simulations and analyses suggested that...
+Paragraph 4: Here we question the potential of forest management to increase the northward shift of the boreal/temperate ecotone to help forest keep pace with climate change.
+Specifically, how plantation, harvest, thinning and enrichment planting practices affect the transitory dynamic of forest states to a new equilibrium after warming temperature, and how these practices interact with climate change to increase the northward shift of the boreal trailing edge and temperate leading edge.
+We use a state and transition model parametrized for the eastern North America forest to test these two objectives.
+First, using the spatially-implicit version of the model, we perturbed the system at equilibrium with warming temperature and measured its recovery to a new equilibrium through five metrics of the transient dynamic: (i) initial resilience or the reactivity of the system after warming temperature; (ii) local resilience or the rate in which the system recovery to equilibrium; (iii) exposure or the shift of forests states to the new equilibrium; (iv) sensitivity or the time for the state reach equilibrium after warming temperature and (v) vulnerability or the cumulative amount of state changes after warming temperature.
+We tested how management practices alter these five metrics after the perturbation.
+Second, we accounted for deficient migration of trees and stochastic dynamics using a spatially-explicit version of the model over the latitudinal gradient for the boreal/temperate ecotone.
+We decomposed the effect of climate change and forest management and how their interaction affect the northward shift of the boreal trailing edge of and the temperate leading edge over time.

 # Methods